SHANE ANDERSON

 Director of Photography / Producer

-Maya is a documentary filmmaker and cinematographer based in San Francisco.
-As Director of Photography for Swiftwater, she has shot a number of films about restoration in the American West including The Lost Salmon (NW Emmy Winner 2023), Bring the Salmon Home (Jackson Media Awards finalist 2022), and Guardians of the River (EarthXFilm Impact Award 2021).
-Maya has been a National Geographic Explorer since 2019 looking at the global climate and geopolitical impacts of a warming Arctic, and is a DP and Producer on feature documentary Laikipia, about conservation and pastoralism in Northern Kenya.
-Her first documentary Water Town (2017), about a water privatization conflict in Northern California, was broadcast nationally on PBS and helped lead to the town securing its water rights.
-She is holds an undergraduate degree in Environmental Science from Colorado College and a Master’s in Documentary Film from UC Berkeley’s Graduate School of Journalism.
+Maya is a documentary filmmaker and cinematographer based in San Francisco and working internationally.
+Her focus is on character-driven storytelling about climate and the environment, with a specialization in vérité cinematography.
+As Director of Photography for Swiftwater since 2020, she has shot a number of films about restoration in the American West including The Lost Salmon and Covenant, both winners of Northwest regional Emmys.
+Maya was a DP and producer on feature The Battle for Laikipia, which premiered in the World Cinema Competition at Sundance 2024 and has won a number of international awards; and is a National Geographic Explorer looking at the global climate and geopolitical impacts of a warming Arctic.
+Her first documentary Water Town, about a water privatization conflict, was broadcast nationally on PBS and helped lead to the City of Weed, CA securing its water rights.
+She holds an undergraduate degree in Environmental Science from Colorado College and a Master’s in Documentary Film from UC Berkeley’s Graduate School of Journalism.

 Cinematographer